History of Ubisoft in Timeline

 As of June 2017, the Guillemot family held 13.6% of Ubisoft's share capital, and 20.02% of the company's voting rights.

-September 2017: Vivendi's Valuation
+September 2017: Estimated Valuation of Vivendi

 In October 2017, Ubisoft announced it reached a deal with an "investment services provider" to help them purchase back 4 million shares by the end of the year, preventing others, specifically Vivendi, from buying these.

-2017: State of the Dunia Engine
+2017: Dunia Engine Features Highlighted

-March 2018: Ubisoft and Vivendi Deal
+March 2018: Ubisoft and Vivendi Strike Deal Ending Takeover

-September 2018: Ubisoft Co-founds Blockchain Game Alliance
+September 2018: Ubisoft Co-Founds Blockchain Game Alliance

 2018: Ubisoft Focuses on Key Franchises

-March 2019: Vivendi Completes Divestment of Ubisoft Shares
+March 2019: Vivendi Divests Shares in Ubisoft

 October 2019: Ubisoft Postpones Game Titles